marcomuraro4/my_new_repo/README.md

 **Master Controls** </br>
 Master section enables the user to set:

-- **Master Gain**: sets the master gain of the synth sound that has been shaped
+- **Master Gain**: sets the *master gain* of the synth sound that has been shaped
-- **Pan**: pan controls is implemented by means of Tone.js Panner node which is an equal power Left/Right channel
+- **Pan**: pan parameter controls is implemented by means of Tone.js Panner node which is an *equal power Left/Right channel*

 <p align="center">
     <img width="300" height="auto" alt="Master Controls" src="./assets/MasterControlsGUI.png">